Is saline the best breast implant material?

-The structured ideal breast implant in Beverly Hills is a new technology that offers a natural feel and beautiful look with only saline inside, providing comfort and peace of mind.
+The structured ideal breast implant is a new technology that offers a natural feel and beautiful look with only saline inside, providing comfort and peace of mind.

-The advantages over saline and silicone gel implants:
+The advantages of saline and silicone gel implants:

 - Lower rate of rupture and higher rupture strength.